Centralization of Worship

 Devarim 12 prohibits the building of private altars and repeatedly emphasizes the need to worship Hashem "in the place that He will choose".

 - Why is worship on private altars problematic?
 What are the advantages and disadvantages of centralized worship?
-How might a person's service of Hashem differ if they always need to travel to the Mikdash to bring sacrifices, rather than offering them in their backyard?
+How might a person's service of Hashem differ if they always needed to travel to the Mikdash to bring sacrifices, rather than offering them in their backyard?

 - During which periods in Israelite history were sacrifices prohibited outside of the Mikdash?
 Devarim 12 suggests two conditions for the prohibition: inheritance of the land of Israel and security from enemies.
 What is the relationship between the two?
 What light does this shed on the possible understandings of the commandment?
 See When Were Private Altars Prohibited.